 |State||Annual Mean Salary|

 |District of Columbia||$95,380|

-Tools & Technologies Used by Neuropsychologists and Clinical Neuropsychologists
+What Tools & Technology do Neuropsychologists and Clinical Neuropsychologists Use?

 - Microsoft Excel